-In all, 21 people live at our homes in Deal in two family groups - 8 people in Frances House and 13 in Martha House.
-An additional private bedroom is available for respite users and is located in Martha House.
+In all, 22 individuals live at our homes in Deal, with an additional private bedroom available for respite users which is located in Frances House.

 Our other home, Mary House, is situated close to the centre of Hastings and overlooks an area of outstanding natural beauty.
 It is home to 13 people with profound disabilities.